Check out TravelBooksFood’s Trailer below

 I travel with a full-time job and I still manage to try travelling somewhere at least once a month, sometimes up to thrice a month.

-I am a vegetarian and hence all my travels are centred around finding the best vegetarian meals around the world.
+As a vegetarian traveller, all my travels are centered around finding the best vegetarian meals around the world.
 I prefer not eating Indian food when I am travelling outside the country.

-But I have realised over the past year, that I will always be a traveller first and blogging will always come second to travelling.
+But I have realized over the past year, that I will always be a traveller first and blogging will always come second to travelling.

 Travel, Books and Food